KJXK

 KJXK (102.7 FM, "102.7 Jack FM") is a commercial radio station in San Antonio, Texas, broadcasting an adult hits radio format using the "Jack FM" brand.
-It is owned by Alpha Media with radio studios on Eisenhauer Road in Northeast San Antonio.
+It is owned by Connoisseur Media with radio studios on Eisenhauer Road in Northeast San Antonio.

-KJXK has an effective radiated power (ERP) of 100,000 watts, currently the maximum for American FM stations.
+KJXK has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is atop Tower of the Americas in downtown San Antonio, off Cesar Chavez Boulevard.